 Casuarius casuarius johnsonii

-The cassowary is a large, colourful, flightless bird endemic to Queensland’s tropical rainforests.
+The Australian Southern Cassowary is a large, colourful, flightless bird endemic to Queensland’s tropical rainforests.
 Cassowaries are ratites, an ancient group of flightless birds which also includes the emu, ostrich, kiwi and rhea.

-Southern Cassowaries are endemic to Australia, and are distributed from Cape York to Mission Beach in the Wet Tropics of Far North Queensland.
-They require dense, tropical rainforest habitats to provide a year-round supply of fleshy fruit.
+The Australian Southern Cassowary is endemic to Australia, and found from Cape York to the Paluma Range in the Wet Tropics of Far North Queensland.
+They predominantly require, tropical rainforest type habitats and feed on fleshy fruits, succulent new plant shoots, some fungi and occasionally, small marine life.

-Modern birds descended from dinosaurs and cassowaries belong to one of the most ancient lineages of living birds.
-The casque of the cassowary may serve a similar function as the helmet of the lambeosaurus (duck-billed dinosaur).
+Modern birds are descended from dinosaurs and cassowaries belong to one of the more ancient lineages of living birds.
+The casque (the horn-like protrusion on their head) of the cassowary may serve a similar function to the helmet of the lambeosaurus (duck-billed dinosaur).
 Other similarities exist between cassowaries and theropod dinosaurs, such as their feet and respiratory structures.
 Their breeding behaviour is thought to have much in common with some groups of dinosaurs.

-The helmet-like structure on a cassowary’s head is called a casque.
-The inside is spongy and connected to ear canals, while the outer layer is usually light to dark brown in colour and resembles the material found on a turtle shell.
-Each cassowary has a unique casque which can be used to identify individual birds.
+The horn-like structure on a cassowary’s head is called a casque.
+The inside is a honeycombed spongy structure which connects to the ear canals, while the outer layer is usually light to dark brown in colour and resembles the material found on a turtle shell.
+Because the casque’s shape and appearance can vary greatly individual cassowaries can often be identified by their unique casque.

-La Trobe University researchers have revealed that casque is likely used to help the birds keep cool during Australia’s hot summers.
+While there is still much debate about the function served by the casque, La Trobe University researchers have revealed that the casque may be used to help the birds keep cool during Australia’s hot summers.

 Danielle Eastick, from the Department of Ecology, Environment and Evolution, measured 20 captive cassowaries across Australia and found that the birds released less heat from the casque in cold weather, and the greatest levels when temperatures hit 36 degrees.

-Male-only parental care occurs in only about 1% of birds, as opposed to female-only care which is found in about 8%.
+Male-only parental care occurs in only about 1% of bird species, as opposed to female-only care which is found in about 8%.
 In approximately 80% of bird species, both parents care for their chicks.
 Male-only parental care is common amongst the ratites, with the exception of ostriches.
 Male parental care may also have occurred in theropod dinosaurs, the ancestors of modern birds.
-Southern Cassowaries are a ‘keystone species’.
-They are the only animal in the rainforest that eats fruits from poisonous plants and plants with large seeds, and through their droppings disperse the seeds over a large range, allowing the rainforest to regenerate.
+Southern Cassowaries are described as a ‘keystone species’.
+They are the only animal in the rainforest that eat the fruits from poisonous plants or plants with large seeds, and through their droppings disperse the seeds over a large range, allowing the rainforest to maintain species diversity and to regenerate if disturbed.

 When you give generously, you become part of a committed team of individuals who collectively are helping to preserve some of the most biodiverse habitats and the species that live within them on this planet.
 Become a Rainforest Guardian today!